Blocking the star node

 • flashbacks and intrusive memories.

-• reduce anxiety and irritability,
+• reduce anxiety and excitability,

 • improve sleep and mood,